HsiangHung/Machine_Learning_Note/Statistical_Test/t_test/README.md

 ## Paired t-test

-The two-sample t-test is used to determine where the two samples are dependent, like patents' reaction before and after treatment.
+The two-sample t-test is used to determine where the two samples are dependent and come in pair, like patents' reaction before and after treatment.
 The sample sizes are the same.
 For each sample observation, we need to compute the difference, and

 <a href="https://www.codecogs.com/eqnedit.php?latex=\textrm{H}_0:&space;\bar{X}_d&space;=0,&space;\&space;\&space;\textrm{H}_a:&space;\bar{X}_d&space;\ne0" target="_blank"><img src="https://latex.codecogs.com/gif.latex?\textrm{H}_0:&space;\bar{X}_d&space;=0,&space;\&space;\&space;\textrm{H}_a:&space;\bar{X}_d&space;\ne0" title="\textrm{H}_0: \bar{X}_d =0, \ \ \textrm{H}_a: \bar{X}_d \ne0" /></a>

+The test statistic is

 ## Two independent Sample t-Test